House sitting sheep care

 If there is any poop in the water, and there will be, the sheep won’t drink it.
 (See I told you they weren’t dumb).

 Remember that water does freeze so during a cold winter’s morning you might find yourself schlepping buckets of warm water to each water tub.

 When sheep are in gestation (pregnant) or lactating (producing milk) they need a lot of water, consuming anything up to 4 gallons every day.

-Spread the feed from one far end of the trough to the other:
+Spread feed from one end of trough to the other

 It is important that every ewe has room to move and is not pushed out of her trough space.
 If you see this happening you might have to put that ewe’s feed quota into a bucket and feed her separately.

 Never put feed on the ground where the sheep urinate as this is one of the quickest paths to disease.
 Adequate nutrition supports fetal growth, especially if there are multiple fetuses involved, support mammary development, ensure a plentiful milk supply, to prevent the occurrence of pregnancy toxemia (ketosis) and to ensure the birth of strong, healthy lambs that aren't too big or too small.

 Lock all the gates